marcelm/cutadapt/doc/guide.rst

 * Adapter matches where the overlap length (see the ``-O`` parameter) is too small or where the error rate is too high (``-e``) are removed from further consideration.
-* Among the remaining matches, the one with the **greatest number of matching bases** is chosen.
+* Among the remaining matches, the one with the largest alignment score is chosen.
 * If there is a tie, the first adapter wins.
 The order of adapters is the order in which they are given on the command line or in which they are found in the FASTA file.